greySkelton/INFO550-CommodityReport/README.md

 ------------------------------------------------------------------------

-## Steps to generate commodityReport.html
+## Steps to generate commodityReport.html *using* from a docker image

 The end goal of this project is to produce a nice html report that summarizes prices of select commodities in England over a large time span.

+To generate commodityReport.html from the docker image:

+Run `make project` in the command line.
+The report will be located at `report/commodityReport.html`.

+## Steps to generate commodityReport.html *not* from a docker image

-To generate the report, you can either run these Rscripts in order:
+You can either run these Rscripts in order:

   - `code/00_load_data.R`
   -  `code/01_make_tables.R`